Programme Notes: Instrumental Solo

 Duration 3 minutes

-This work in 3 short movements for solo trumpet was commissioned from Andrew Downes by Richard Adams, a fine British trumpeter who leads the Cambrian Brass Quintet.
+This work in 3 short movements for solo trumpet was commissioned from Andrew Downes by Richard Adams, a fine British trumpeter who founded and lead the Cambrian Brass Quintet.

 He first performed the work in a recital which he gave on June 17th 1986 at St Paul's Church Hockley, Birmingham.
 This church, built for the Jewellery Quarter of Birmingham in 1779, enjoys fine